nodeshift-archived/scripts/README.md

 This repository contains scripts to help to update and release the examples.

-Since each example has between 2 and 3 branches, these scripts help automate simple tasks.
+Since each example has more than one branch, these scripts help automate simple tasks.

 ## Audit-fix script